 A meaningful portion of our capital resources, and the liquidity they represent, are held by our foreign subsidiaries.
-As of July 26, 2015, our foreign subsidiaries held approximately \$154.8 million of cash and cash equivalents compared to \$149.9 million at January 25, 2015.
-Of the \$154.8 million held by our foreign subsidiaries, approximately \$16.3 million of earnings previously taxed in the U.S. could be repatriated subject only to a 5% withholding tax.
-We do not assert permanent reinvestment of earnings that were previously taxed in the U.S. As of July 26, 2015, our foreign subsidiaries had \$499.3 million of unremitted earnings for which no Federal or state taxes have been provided.
+As of October 25, 2015, our foreign subsidiaries held approximately \$163.6 million of cash and cash equivalents compared to \$149.9 million at January 25, 2015.
+Earnings previously taxed in the U.S. of \$16.3 million could be repatriated subject only to a 5% withholding tax, as we do not assert permanent reinvestment of earnings previously taxed in the U.S. As of October 25, 2015, our foreign subsidiaries had \$557.8 million of unremitted earnings for which no Federal or state taxes have been provided.
 We currently do not need these earnings for investment in our domestic operations, thus our assertion regarding the permanent investment of these earnings.

 One of our primary goals is to improve the cash flows from our existing business activities.
-Our cash, cash equivalents and investments give us the flexibility to use our free cash flow to pay down debt, return value to shareholders (in the form of stock repurchases) and also pursue business improvement opportunities.
+Our cash, cash equivalents and free cash flow provide us with the flexibility to pay down debt, return value to shareholders (in the form of stock repurchases) and also pursue business improvement opportunities.